We are very excited that Ben will be joining the Liminal Space Therapy team in Summer 2023!

 Most of my life I have desired comfort, the familiar, normalcy.
-Now, in my role as a wife, mom, or therapist I feel uncomfortable when I am comfortable.
-Our goal is to live in the liminal space, opening ourselves to a bigger world.
+Now, in my role as a wife, mom, and therapist I feel uncomfortable when I am comfortable.
+My goal is to live in the liminal space, opening myself to a bigger world.

-As therapists, we find that if we are not willing to leave the familiar and embrace the unknown, we cannot walk with others searching for genuine newness, the divine appointment, a new existence.
+As a therapist, I find that if I am not willing to leave the familiar and embrace the unknown, I cannot walk with others searching for genuine newness, the divine appointment, a new existence.

-Join us in our continued pursuit of Liminal Space in our lives.
+Join me in my continued pursuit of Liminal Space.

-Approaching difficulties in a marriage or partnership can be daunting but our approach for couples therapy is one of empowerment with a focus on solutions.
-Ben and Megan take on couples seeking therapy together as a couple as this has proven to be effective for skills teaching and strengthening the relationship.
+Approaching difficulties in a family can be daunting but our approach is one of empowerment with a focus on solutions.
+For families, Ben provides care from a Systemic Family Theory approach.

-Recovery from the disempowerment and disconnection resulting from trauma is based on the empowerment of the survivor and creation of new connections.
-Our approach to trauma therapy is to establish safety, remember and mourn the trauma and to make new meaning of it for an improved future.
+Recovery from the disempowerment and disconnection resulting from trauma or disrupted attachment is based on the empowerment of the survivor and creation of new connections and meanings.
+Our approach to trauma therapy is to establish safety, reprocess using EMDR and to make new meaning of it for an improved future.